 Evaluation criteria for large/medium projects Max Score

 1. Capacity of the applicant 20

 1.1.
 Experience of the applicant and partner, if applicable, in 10

 the implementation of similar activities as the ones included in

 the project proposal

 1.2 Administrative and financial capacity of the applicant 10

 and partner, if applicable, and expertise of the staff assigned to

 the project

 2. Relevance and Justification 20

 2.1.
 The need for the project is well justified 10

 2.2.
 Relevance to the objectives of the Programme and its 10

 respective outcome(s) and outputs

 3. Partnerships 5

-•

 3.1 Quality of proposed partnership(s) if applicable, or justification 5

 for not including partner(s)

 4. Quality of the proposed activities 25

 4.1.
 Impact of proposed activities 10

 4.2.
-Coherence between activities, outputs, results and 10
+Coherence between activities, outputs, results and timetable 10

-timetable

 4.3.
 Risks are identified and mitigated 5

 5. Capacity Building Component 5

 5.1 Justification of activities planned within Capacity Building 5

 Component

 6. Sustainability 5

 6.1.
 Sustainability of the project and its results 5

 7. Financial justification 20

 7.1.
-Justification of budget and realistic forecast of costs with 10

-regard to proposed activities
+Justification of budget and realistic forecast of costs with regard to proposed activities 10

-7.2.
-Value for money 10

-TOTAL SCORE 100